 Opt for the one that suits you the best while you endeavour to build wealth.
 You may book your bank FD offline (reaching out to your relationship manager at the bank or visiting your nearest branch) or online (via internet banking or mobile banking)

 Almost anyone can invest in a bank FD -- Resident individuals, Hindu Undivided Families (HUF), sole proprietorship firms, partnership firms, limited companies, Trusts, and so on.
 All you need is valid documentation.
 Also, do not forget to fill

 in the nomination form and submit it to the bank.

 The minimum investment to book a bank FD varies across banks, but ranges between Rs 1,000 to Rs 10,000, while there is no upper limit.
 With Axis Bank the minimum investment is Rs 5,000 while there isn’t a maximum limit.

 Book your bank FD today!

-Investing in a bank FD can prove to be a safe harbour while you endeavour to generate wealth.
+Investing in a bank or even a Digital FD can prove to be a safe harbour while you endeavour to generate wealth.